peer-node/flex/README.md

 </table>

 Then a lot of stuff will happen in the background.
-Because you used the -debug argument to flexd then it will create a ~/.flex/debug.log file which will have a verbose but possibly incoherent description of what's happening.
+Because you used the -debug argument to Teleportd then it will create a ~/.Teleport/debug.log file which will have a verbose but possibly incoherent description of what's happening.